Regulatory order for Equinor over maintenance management on North Sea platform

 The Petroleum Safety Authority Norway (PSA) reported on Tuesday that it had issued an order to Equinor following an audit of its field life extension unit and maintenance management on Statfjord A, which was conducted from 21-30 June 2022.

-The PSA explained that this audit identified serious breaches of the regulations and, while the report remains under preparation, the offshore regulator decided that an immediate reaction is necessary for some of the conditions it observed.
+The PSA explains that this audit identified serious breaches of the regulations and, while the report remains under preparation, the offshore regulator decided that an immediate reaction is necessary for some of the conditions it observed.

 During the audit, the PSA identified “big differences” in perception between the Equinor FLX/onshore organisation and personnel on Statfjord A about the decision base for setting priorities and the technical condition of the facility.